Cook appointed to the Senior Executive Service as resource management assistant deputy chief of staff

 |0

-This work, Cook appointed to the Senior Executive Service as resource management assistant deputy chief of staff, by Jennifer Bacchus, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Cook appointed to the Senior Executive Service as resource management assistant deputy chief of staff, by Rachel Deloach, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT